-About 70 judges have volunteered so far to judge entries and provide feedback in the 2022 Governor’s Business Plan Contest, which includes a cross-section of disciplines that help define Wisconsin’s startup culture.
+Over 70 judges have volunteered so far to judge entries and provide feedback in the 2023 Governor’s Business Plan Contest, which includes a cross-section of disciplines that help define Wisconsin’s startup culture.

-This year’s judging pool will also feature a strong representation from early-stage investors.
-The list includes many investors from some of the Upper Midwest’s most active groups, such as: Wisconsin Investment Partners, Capital Midwest, Venture Management, Inventure Capital, N29 Capital Partners, Bascom Ventures, NEW Capital Management, Rock River Capital Partners, Brown Bridge Capital, Lancaster Investments, HealthX Ventures, Madison Development Corp., and Midwest Wealth Ventures.
+This year’s judging pool will feature a strong representation from early-stage investors.
+The list includes investors from some of the Upper Midwest’s most active groups, such as: Wisconsin Investment Partners, Capital Midwest, Venture Management, Inventure Capital, N29 Capital Partners, Bascom Ventures, NEW Capital Management, Rock River Capital Partners, Lancaster Investments, HealthX Ventures, Madison Development Corp., Midwest Wealth Ventures and Matchstick Ventures.

 Other major categories of judges include veteran entrepreneurs; advisors from accelerators and incubators; executives in larger businesses that often do business with startups and emerging companies; professionals from financial institutions, such as banks and credit unions; and experienced service providers working in the trenches with startups.

 The list also includes judges with a background in higher education or research and development, often serving as direct points of contact for entrepreneurial programs on their respective campuses.

 Judges provide feedback to contestants throughout the contest’s four phases.
 A separate group of contest mentors includes experts from the UW-Extension’s Center for Technology Commercialization and SCORE.
 Mentors are available for questions from contestants throughout the contest.

 “This talented cross-section of judges and mentors allows for a thorough review of contest entries – as well as valuable feedback to contestants from people who know their way around technology, investing and business,” said Tom Still, president of the Wisconsin Technology Council.
 The Tech Council is producing the 20th annual contest.